spesenti/SWIM/README.md

 ```

 Visual display of the change of empirical distribution functions of
-X\_1, the portfolio component with the largest sensitivity..
+X\_1, the portfolio component with the largest sensitivity.

 ``` r
 plot_cdf(object = rev.stress, xCol = "X5", base = TRUE)